juaandominguez/Statstify/README.md

 Statstify is a web application that allows users to get their top tracks, artists, and recent plays on Spotify in 3 time ranges: last month, last 6 months, and lifetime, as well as individual track and artist information.
 It uses the Spotify API and nextAuth authentication to provide a seamless and secure user experience.

+> [!IMPORTANT]
+> The application is currently in a closed beta to fullfill Spotify restrictions.
+Please contact me to request access and I will get back to you as soon as posible.

 ## Installation and Usage

 To install and run Statstify locally, follow these steps: